ImpressCMS/impresscms-module-impression/modules/impression/readme.txt

 	<{if $og_url !=''}><meta property="og:url" content="<{$og_url}>" /><{else}><meta property="og:url" content="<{$icms_url}>/modules/impression/" /><{/if}>

-To test if the above code is working you can test it by passing the website url and an url to an Impression article to the Facebook Debugger: http://developers.facebook.com/tools/debug
+To test if the above code is working you can test it by passing the website url or an url to an Impression article to the Facebook Debugger: http://developers.facebook.com/tools/debug

 Further, in the file theme.html you have to replace this line